Budgeting for Your Next Vacation

 Another idea worth considering is to set aside a small amount of money for unplanned expenses.
 For example, when I traveled to Arizona last year, I arrived and realized I had forgotten to pack soap and shampoo as well as my pillow.
-I also had to get a realignment with my car while down there.
+I also had to get a car alignment while down there.
 Good thing I had planned for unexpected expenses!
-Keep in mind, the better that you plan, the better you will be able to save.
+Keep in mind, the better you plan, the better you will be able to save.

 Finding Room in Your Budget